FlightVin/FlightVin/README.md

 ## Projects

-Makrdown's pretty great but I like webpages more.
+Markdown's pretty great but I like webpages more.
 So, here's a really cool [page](https://flightvin.github.io/projects/) with my (cooler) projects.